Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Overview of implemented ADRC algorithm

 for some $T>0$ and some arbitrarily small $\epsilon>0$.

-\begin{remark} Please note, that the form of the control task formulated as \eqref{eq:controlTask} is general, and can address many conventionally considered control tasks, like trajectory tracking and set-point following. \end{remark}
+\begin{remark} It should be noted that the form of the control task formulated as \eqref{eq:controlTask} is general and can address many conventionally considered control tasks, such as trajectory tracking and set point following. \end{remark}

-\begin{remark} Although~\eqref{eq:originalDynamics} constitutes a class of nonlinear systems, the control algorithm within the ADRC Toolbox is also applicable to its simplified forms, e.g. the group of $n$-th order SISO linear systems. \end{remark}
+\begin{remark} Although~\eqref{eq:originalDynamics} constitutes a class of nonlinear systems, the control algorithm within the ADRC Toolbox is also applicable to its simplified forms, for example, the group of $n$-th order SISO linear systems. \end{remark}